muratk5n/thirdwave/en/README.md

 get Sun's mass.
 Sun's volume is easy, even optically we can determine a rough radius, from there get volume.
 Divide mass with volume you get density.
 That density my friend will be close to water's density.
-Good old H2O which is a liquid.
+Good old H2O -- a liquid.

 ---